 Annex II to REACH sets the requirements for how to structure the measures for safe handling, protecting the environment and controlling of risks in Sections 7 and 8 of the SDS.
-These sections are described in detail in paragraph 4.7 and 4.8 of this guidance.
-Annex II of REACH indicates also (for Sections 7 and 8 of the SDS) that where a CSR is required for the substance, the information in these sections has to be consistent with the information given in the CSR for the identified uses and related Exposure Scenario and that where an exposure scenario is attached to the SDS, information on exposure controls (subsection 8.2) can be provided in the exposure scenario only and it does not have to be duplicated in section 8.2 of the SDS.
+These sections are described in detail in chapters 3.7 and 3.8 of this guidance.
+Annex II of REACH indicates also (for Sections 7 and 8 of the SDS) that where a CSR is required for the substance, the information in these sections has to be consistent with the information given in the CSR for the identified uses and related exposure scenario and that where an exposure scenario is attached to the SDS, information on exposure controls (subsection 8.2) can be provided in the exposure scenario only and it does not have to be duplicated in subsection 8.2 of the SDS.

-11 In order to implement these requirements in a consistent and user-friendly way, the 12 following guidelines should be applied:
+In order to implement these requirements in a consistent and user-friendly way, the following guidelines117 should be applied:

-- Annex II distinguishes between occupational conditions in Sections 7.1 "precautions for safe handling" of the substance or mixture and "exposure controls" in Section 8.2).
-Certain measures however, e.g. ventilation, are mentioned in both sections. - Annex II requires that the language used in an SDS is clear and specific.
-For example statements like "avoid breathing vapours" or "avoid skin contact" would not fulfil the requirements for description of how prevention or control of exposure can be achieved 129. - The description of RMMs related to all uses covered in the annexed exposure scenarios must be included in Section 8 or in the exposure scenarios attached to the SDS (if applicable).
+14 15 16 Annex II distinguishes between occupational conditions in subsections 7.1 -"precautions for safe handling" of the substance or mixture - and "exposure controls" in subsection 8.2).
+Certain measures however are mentioned in both sections.

+Annex II requires that the language used in an SDS is clear and specific.
+For example statements like "avoid breathing vapours" or "avoid skin contact" would not fulfil the requirements for description of how prevention or control of exposure can be achieved118.

+The description of RMMs related to all uses covered in the annexed exposure scenarios must be included in Section 8 or in the exposure scenarios attached to the SDS (if applicable).
 When RMM information is provided in the exposure scenario, it is recommended to provide specific reference to relevant exposure scenarios containing the information in subsection 8.2 of the SDS.
 It is also recommended to provide a summary of RMM (e.g. type of RMM) in subsection 8.2.
-NOTE: REACH requires that all specific provisions for exposure controls indicated in Annex II (section 8.2 of Annex II and all related subsections) are to be provided either in subsection 8.2 of the SDS or in the attached exposure scenarios.
-In case part of the information
+NOTE: REACH requires that all specific provisions for exposure controls indicated in Annex II (subsection 8.2 of Annex II and all related subsections) are to be provided either in subsection 8.2 of the SDS or in the attached exposure scenarios.
+In case part of the information required in subsection 8.2 of Annex II is not provided in the attached exposure scenario, it has to be provided in subsection 8.2 of the SDS.